 If a covered employee takes a leave of absence to perform services in the Uniformed Services (as addressed in the Uniformed Services Employment and Reemployment Rights Act or "USERRA") that is expected to last 31 days or more, the covered employee may be able to continue health coverage for the employee and any Eligible Dependents until the earlier of 24 months from the date the leave began or the date that the employee fails to return to work as required under USERRA or otherwise lose his/her rights under USERRA).
 The cost to continue this coverage during the 24 month period is 102% of the applicable premium.
 The USERRA continuation period will run concurrent with the COBRA period described in this SPD.
-The COBRA rights described in this SPD, continuation of coverage during a military leave of absence covered under USERRA will be administered in accordance with requirements of USERRA and if greater rights are inadvertently provided in this SPD, the terms of USERRA will control.
+The COBRA rights described in this SPD apply only to the COBRA continuation period.
+Notwithstanding anything to the contrary in this SPD, continuation of coverage during a military leave of absence covered under USERRA will be administered in accordance with requirements of USERRA and if greater rights are inadvertently provided in this SPD, the terms of USERRA will control.